the-tcpdump-group/libpcap/doc/README.solaris.md

 For reference, the tests were done using a system installed from `OI-hipster-minimal-20240426.iso` plus the `build-essential` package.

-## OpenIndiana 2023.10/AMD64

-* flex 2.6.4 and GNU Bison 3.7.6 work.
-* CMake 3.28.3 works.
-* GCC 13.2.0 and Clang 17.0.6 work.

-For reference, the tests were done using a system installed from `OI-hipster-minimal-20231027.iso` plus the `build-essential` package.

 ## Solaris 11.4.72.176.1/SPARC
 * flex 2.6.4 and GNU Bison 3.8.2 work.